mmuratarat/mmuratarat.github.io/_pages/faq.md

 6. What is a Jacobian matrix?
 7. What is a Hessian matrix?
 8. What is an identity matrix?
+9. What is the transpose of a matrix?

 [Numerical Optimization](#numerical-optimization)